Frequently asked questions – Covid-19

 Siblings of confirmed COVID-19 cases who also attend school should also follow the quarantine procedures mentioned above.

 Who is a "close contact"?

-- living in the same household with a COVID-19 case
+• Living in the same household as a covid-19 patient.

 What happens if my child is identified as a "close contact"?

 You will be informed by the school that your child has been identified as a “close contact”.

 - close contact cases must be kept in home quarantine for 10 days from the day of the last contact with the confirmed COVID-19 case.

 - cases of “close contact” must not return to school until they have spent 10 days in house quarantine and are free of any symptoms.

 - students in quarantine receive distance learning during this time.

 - a COVID-19 nasal swab PCR test is not required for students identified as having close contact.
 Unless the student develops signs and symptoms.
 In this case a test should be performed.
 Completion of the 10-day quarantine is mandatory in all cases.